-First CLOUD Act Executive Agreement Certified to Congress
+CLOUD Act Executive Agreement Certified to Congress, After A Delay

-On December 4, 2019, the U.S. Department of Justice officially submitted the U.S./UK CLOUD Act Executive Agreement to Congress.
 The submission included the Attorney General’s certification that the United Kingdom meets the requirements under 18 U.S.C. § 2523(b) for a qualified foreign government.
-Under § 2523(d)(2), now that the treaty and certification have been sent to Congress, the Agreement will enter into force on June 1, 2020 unless the Congress passes a joint resolution of disapproval before that time.
+Under § 2523(d)(2), now that the treaty and certification have been sent to Congress, the Agreement will enter into force on July 8 2020 unless the Congress passes a joint resolution of disapproval before that time.
 Nathan Swire’s Lawfare Blog article “Applying the CLOUD Act to the U.S.-U.K. Bilateral Data Access Agreement” details the requirements for an Executive Agreement under the CLOUD Act, as well as Congress’s oversight role for these agreements.

 Along with copies of the treaty text and the Attorney General’s certification, the documents delivered to Congress included clarifying letters of understanding between the U.S. Attorney General and the UK Secretary of State for the Home Department, as well as the U.S. Attorney General’s support for the decision to certify the UK as a qualified foreign government.
 Notably, these supplemental documents include: